 Ministerial Council (MC) – a meeting of OSCE Foreign Ministers is convened in those years when no Summit takes place to review OSCE activities and to make appropriate decisions.
 The last Ministerial Council was held in Lodz, Poland in December 2022.

 The Organization has also developed several structures and institutions to follow-up on the political decisions negotiated by the participating States:

 Chairperson-in-Office (CiO) – bears overall responsibility for executive action and coordination of OSCE activities.
-Sweden holds the OSCE Chairmanship in 2021.
+North Macedonia holds the OSCE Chairpersonship in 2023.
 The Chairperson-in-Office is Bujar Osmani, the Minister of Foreign Affairs of the Republic of North Macedonia.
 He is assisted by the Ministerial Troika and supported by the Secretary General.
-The Troika, which is composed of the present, past and future CiOs, currently includes the Foreign Ministers of Albania, Sweden, and Poland.

-Secretary General – acts as the representative of the Chairman-in-Office and as the OSCE’s Chief Administrative Officer.
+Secretary General – acts as the representative of the Chairperson-in-Office and as the OSCE’s Chief Administrative Officer.
 Helga Maria Schmid was appointed to the post of Secretary General of the OSCE in December 2020 for a three-year term.

 Secretariat – under the direction of the Secretary General, provides operational support to the Organization.
 The Secretariat’s mandate involves: supporting OSCE field activities; maintaining contacts with international and non-governmental organizations; coordinating OSCE economic and environmental activities; OSCE activities in the politico-military field; administrative, financial and personnel services; conference and language services; information technology and press and public information.